 The people are friendly and welcoming, offering a genuine smile which is probably slightly sympathetic as they will remain long after you leave!
 It is useful to have at least a smattering of French, but it is definitely possible to get by without.
 I even made a point of sticking resolutely to English when making anything other than small talk to test how it worked out.

 There seems a great deal going on in almost every village and town.
 Everywhere I visited appeared to have a festival of some sort taking place.
 Jazz, dance, medieval and food tasting events were among just a few that were attracting locals and tourists alike, in fact there is enough going on to keep the average traveller happy for several summer seasons.

 There will be greater detail of the trip in future posts but initially I thought that a photo essay would be a good start, letting the images do most of the talking.
 Hopefully it will whet your appetite, leave you hungry for more and looking out for more posts about the Midi-Pyrénées region.
 Enjoy reading and browsing the images, it may even lead you to visit this lovely part of Southern France yourself.

-Oh and just in case you are wondering the wining and dining is of course exceptional but showing you that would just be unfair.
-All will be divulged in good time.
+Oh and if you are wondering the wining and dining is of course exceptional but showing you that would just be unfair.
+I’ll reveal in good time.